Are you Maximizing

 consider the risks involved.
 Security Risk

-Assessments help you identify, reduce, and manage
+Assessments help you identify, reduce, and

-your risks related to Cloud environments.
-By
+manage your risks related to Cloud environments.

-the proper security controls are in place.
+that the proper security controls are in place.

 Everything and Anything as a Service

-Everything (EaaS) and Anything (XaaS) as a Service
+Everything (EaaS) and Anything (XaaS) as a

-describe the variety of Cloud offerings now
+Service describe the variety of Cloud offerings

-available.
+now available.

 The following are examples of major services now